Nightskyhunter.com

 Slight Risk of Meso Tornado Oxford through to Norfolk and surrounding counties 12Z-18Z

 If we look at the surface airstream across the UK today we can see that originates from somewhere in the Mid Atlantic.
 Hence the cool surface temps expected.
 Lapse rates are unlikely to be as steep as we would like to see today though there is room for solar heating during the afternoon which could sway the balance somewhat.
 Particular note needs to be made to PVA.
 This has been lacking lately and could easily increase the potential for deep lift especially where it interacts with upper shear.
+Almost a north-south divide today with moderate instability to the north and shear to the south with some subsidence in between!
+This boundary IMO could be breached later this afternoon as lapse rates increase.
+With 20 kts shear expected up to 850mb and a 45 deg directional shear we do in fact just have enough potential for a vertically sheared tornado or two.
+Further directional and speed shear are above this level acquiring the basic parameter for rotating storms.
+I think (except for south coast) we all have a pretty good chance of seeing a thunderstorm today and possibly the odd funnel.
+Source: UK Weatherworld.

 Unforgettable Convective Action

-We took up our positions and Conor began taking video footage while I began taking images which was a major challenge as I had to set the camera between 150mm and 200mm to get a decent close up while trying to hold the camera steady, and at this magnification it was no easy feat, and my shaking hands (due to the excitement) did not help matters.
+We got into position and Conor began shooting video footage while I began taking images which was a major challenge as I had to set the camera between 150mm and 200mm to get a decent close up while trying to hold the camera steady and at this magnification it was no easy feat and my shaking hands (due to the excitement) did not help matters.
 Manually focusing the camera was a nightmare as sunlight was reflecting off the LCD screen which resulted in me seeing little or none of the funnel through it so I just kept snapping while shifting the focus in and out which turned out to be a good decision.
 The funnel had now lowered half way to the ground, stopped, then started to ascend again before lowering back down flirting with the ground.
 At this stage it was now a large wedge and over time its 'snout' began to narrow and lower all the way to what seemed to be the ground.
 A narrow pencil thin condensation funnel extended from the bottom and appeared to touch the Earth on at least two occasions.
 At this stage we were frantic with adrenaline and Conor suggested that we gave chase in the car to see the spectacle up close.
 As the three of us began running to the car the funnel began to get even more exciting so we stayed our ground and continued watching as it narrowed and twisted into a classic tornadic shape before it rose in height and 'roped out'.
 The long narrow tube seemed to drag in the air pointing to the SW then split at the centre leaving two dark tubes hanging in the sky before they both dissipated into the air.
 The funnel had gone.
 It was visible from 16.35 - 16.50 BST for a duration of 15 minutes.

 After we collected our thoughts all three of us believed it had touched down on the ground making this a possible tornado, but where did it touch down?
 In that direction where the small towns of Gulladuff, Lavy, and Magherafelt.
 I reckoned that someone else, possibly driving through the countryside must have seen this.
 Even though it was many miles distant from us it still had a large apparent diameter in the sky so it must have been of exceptional size.
 We parted company and reported our account with images and footage to the UKWW for discussion.
 I followed this up by contacting several newspapers and the BBC with the intention of hearing about other sightings.
 Below is a selection of images I took of the funnel...

 Looking SE at the main updraught area of the huge storm.
 Funnel is dropping out from the rain-free base.
 Note the area of heavy hail falling to the L. Cell is moving from R to L. Updraught base looks slanted also.
-There are subtle striation bands higher up on the cell (bright area above) which could indicate rotation and the possibility of a Mesocyclone.

 Powerful motions going on here indicated by the twin 'bulges'.